skellis46/slipbox/improvisation and the threshold of the self.md

 The studio work with Katye and this analysis extend previous work in which I have explored the ways in which authentic movement meets epistemology [@ellis-2020-corporeal] and questions of documentation [@ellis-2020-currency].  add something here.

+Therefore, the studio-based work with Katye becomes a kind of case study of a body-based mindfulness practice (originating in dance practices) that is distinct from questions of skill and cognition in flow (e.g. Montero) but that overlaps with a form of attentional expertise [see for example @lutz-2008-attention].

+- opens possibility that the threshold between dual and non-dual is a case-study that has applications in different fields: dance, somatics, neurophenomenology (overstating this), cognition, philosophy ....?

+- three points: re practice research, phenomenology and interdisciplinary practices (??)

 ## analysis